 Lighter Quicker Cheaper (LQC) Background

 Project for Public Spaces (PPS) has been working has been working to help people create and sustain public spaces that build stronger communities since 1975, and have completed projects in over 2,500 communities in 40 countries and all 50 US states.
 Lighter Quicker Cheaper is a concept that PPS developed and advocates for continued local placemaking development and sustainability.
 Visit the Project for Public Spaces homepage to get more information and see some of the projects that they have already completed.

-The Michigan Association of REALTORS® (MAR) is a 501(c)(6) non-profit organization formed in 1915 and is based in Lansing, Michigan.
-The MAR is the recognized public policy and legal advocate for private property rights and for the real estate industry and is the recognized statewide resource (clearinghouse) for professional development, business services, and knowledge exchange in service to 21,500 REALTORS® and industry professionals statewide.
+Michigan Realtors® is a 501(c)(6) non-profit organization formed in 1915 and is based in Lansing, Michigan.
+The Michigan Realtors® are the recognized public policy and legal advocate for private property rights and for the real estate industry and is the recognized statewide resource (clearinghouse) for professional development, business services, and knowledge exchange in service to 21,500 Realtors® and industry professionals statewide.

-MAR, via eight local REALTOR® associations in Michigan, has expanded the program for a social/people component of placemaking referred to by PPS as Lighter, Quicker, Cheaper, targeting placemaking initiatives at the neighborhood level.
+Michigan Realtors®, via eight local Realtor® associations in Michigan, has expanded the program for a social/people component of placemaking referred to by PPS as Lighter, Quicker, Cheaper, targeting placemaking initiatives at the neighborhood level.
 At the conclusion of the regional pilot program, the template the template has been developed for a statewide program.